ceph/ceph/doc/dev/developer_guide/running-tests-in-cloud.rst

 Run a standalone test
 ---------------------

-The standalone test can be run with the following command
+The standalone test explained in :ref:`reading a standalone test<reading-standalone-test>` can be run with the following command

 .. prompt:: bash $